 Figure 1: An example of cooperative, highly specific RNA recognition by two general but distinct RNA binding proteins, Sex-lethal and UNR, regulating the translation of msl-2 mRNA during Drosophila dosage compensation (Hennig et al., 2014).

-The Hennig group employs integrated structural biology, combining nuclear magnetic resonance spectroscopy, X-ray crystallography, and small-angle scattering together with other biophysical techniques to investigate the molecular mechanisms underlying translation regulation with a special focus on multi-protein-RNA assemblies and the tripartite motif protein family.
+The Hennig group employs integrated structural biology (nuclear magnetic resonance (NMR) spectroscopy, X-ray, small-angle scattering and cryo-electron microscopy) to investigate the molecular mechanisms underlying translation regulation and ribonucleoprotein complex assembly.

 Previous and current research